-Practicum location:

-Local supervisor and role in organization of placement:

-Brief Description of the Practicum and key activities:

-Please answer the following questions to benefit future students exploring practicum placements:

-- 1. Would you recommend this organization to future students?
+Sumr nary Information regarding Practicum Practi cum organization: Practi cum location: Local supervisor and role in organization of placement: Brief 1 Description of the Practicum and key activities: Please answer the following questions to benefit future students exploring practicum placements: 1.
+Would you recommend this organization to future students?
 Why or why not?

-- 2. Would you recommend having CJP follow up with this organization to explore future placement possibilities?

-- 3. Please list below the key contact person(s) and contact information to enhance the possibility of making a personal connection at the organization in the future.

-- a)

-- b) c)

-- Please list below the housing arrangements you made for during your practicum and contact information (if appropriate) to assist future students in finding housing.
-Feel free to add any additional ideas for housing in the area where you did your practicum.
+2. Would you recommend having CJP follow up with this organization to explore future placement possibilities?
+3. Please list below the key contact person(s) and contact information to enhance the possibility of making a personal connection at the organization in the future. a) b) c) 4.
+Please list below the housing arrangements you made for during your practicum and contact information (if appropriate) to assist future students in finding housing.
+Feel free to add any additional ideas for housing in the area where you did your practicum. a) b)

-a)

-- a,

-- b)

-Center for Justice & Peacebuilding Graduate Programs Final M.A.
+Center for Justice & Peacebuilding

+Graduate Programs Final M.A.
 Student Assessment